Full-Time Faculty

 Stephan Meier is currently the chair of the Management Division and the James P. Gorman Professor of Business at Columbia Business School.
 He holds a PhD in Economics from the University of Zurich, was previously a senior economist at the Center for Behavioral Economics and Decision-Making at the Federal Reserve Bank of Boston and taught courses on strategic interactions and economic policy at Harvard University and the University of Zurich.
 His research interest is in behavioral strategy.

-Michael Morris is a Chaired Professor in the Management Division at CBS and also serves as Professor in the Psychology Department of Columbia University.
+Michael Morris is the Chavkin-Chang Professor of Leadership at CBS and also serves as Professor in the Psychology Department of Columbia University.

 William Pietersen

-- Professor of the Practice of Management
+- Professor of Professional Practice in the Faculty of Business

 - Management Division